 When yearlings by new stallions command big prices, the jackals of the press are quick to circle if confirmation of their racing worth is not immediately forthcoming.
 Rival studmasters, too, are apt to indulge in dark mutterings of failure and mock anguish.
 While such a rush to judgement may be understandable in the case of a speed sire, it is somewhat puzzling when the stallion in question is an influence on stamina.
 When the colts and fillies by Delville Wood had failed to win a race by Christmas that year, many were already dismissive of Kia Ora Stud’s latest sultan.
 That such opinion was so much palpable nonsense became quite obvious when his most expensive youngster made his first appearance on the racecourse in January 1951.

 Hydrogen was built along similar lines to those of his sire; his barrel wasn’t particularly robust, and he was inclined to be leggy.
 But Ted Hush held a big opinion of him from the start and extended him the honour of using the same horse box that the champion Russia once occupied.
 After an educational run in an unsuitable juvenile event over five furlongs at Randwick in which he ran third in a big field, Hydrogen was backed up in a six furlongs handicap at the same course a fortnight later – the first race for two-year-olds over that distance all season.
 The colt, relishing the extra trip, unwound a powerful burst in the final furlong to win comfortably.
 Impressive as that performance was, it was his barnstorming finish in the Macarthur Quality Handicap at Rosehill six weeks later that had A.J.C.
 Derby stamped all over it.
 In sticky going the handsome colt was back in fifteenth place a furlong and a half from the winning post and yet managed to win by one-and-three-quarter lengths.
 His juvenile season culminated in the Sires’ Produce Stakes at Randwick that saw him installed a warm favourite.
 Unfortunately, his preparation for the race had been interrupted by a skin infection, and he was even the subject of a veterinary examination by Roy Stewart at the stewards’ insistence immediately before the race itself.
-Whether it was the effects of the skin eruption or a matter of training off, Hydrogen was forced wide on the home turn and failed to finish off the race in his familiar style, running an indifferent third behind Ocean Bound.
-He was then turned out into the paddocks of his owner’s Cattai Creek property while Hush and Williams entertained Derby dreams.
+Whether it was the effects of the skin eruption or a matter of training off, Hydrogen was forced wide on the home turn and failed to finish off the race in his familiar style, running an indifferent third behind Ocean Bound, Sydney’s outstanding two-year-old of the season.
+Ocean Bound was installed the early favourite for the A.J.C.
+Derby, but Messrs Hush and Williams entertained their own Derby schemes.
+Hydrogen was turned out into the paddocks of his owner’s Cattai Creek property for a well-earned rest.

 Hydrogen resumed from his winter quarters with a slashing win in the Hobartville Stakes, run that year at Randwick.
 Trailing the field to the home turn and with only one of the thirteen runners behind him as he came into the straight, Munro switched Hydrogen to the outside, and the colt produced his now trademark burst of acceleration to win running away from Montana and Trizami.
 Owner Ernie Williams had seen his colours carried to success earlier in the day by Forest Beau when his other son of Delville Wood had won the three-year-old handicap on the card, thereby giving Williams the first and second favourites for the Derby.
 With two such talented horses in common ownership although in different stables, the challenge for Williams was to plot campaigns that avoided clashes where possible.
 Whereas Hydrogen was reserved for the Chelmsford Stakes, Forest Beau ran and won the Canterbury Guineas although in so doing sustained a troublesome leg injury that subsequently saw his Derby program abandoned.
 The Chelmsford Stakes marked Hydrogen’s first clash with Delta, the horse that would prove his nemesis for the balance of the season.
 Hydrogen was preferred in the betting to the older champion, but on a dead track, it was Delta partnered by Neville Sellwood, freshly returned from a riding stint in England, who proved triumphant from the three-year-olds Hydrogen and Trizami.
 If Hydrogen’s Derby prospects seemed damaged by the unexpected loss, confidence was quickly restored a week later with an effortless win in the Guineas at Rosehill in race record time.